-Re-evaluate if you really need a new item or device
+- Re-evaluate whether you really need a new electronic item or device.

-One of the best ways of stopping our unwanted electric items entering the waste stream is to give or sell them to people who will find a use for them.
-Not only will this extend their life, it could earn you a bit of money in the process.
+One of the best ways to stop our unwanted electrical items from entering the waste stream is to give or sell them to others who will find a use for them.
+Not only does this extend their life, it could earn you a bit of extra money in the process.